hperaza/Debug280/README.md

    Thus, if the B command is used to enter additional breakpoints, the instructions at the address of the older breakpoints will not be restored when the corresponding breakpoint is hit.
 Breakpoints are not persistent, meaning that once hit, it will not be triggered again.
-That means that you can place a second breakpoint after the first is hit.
+That also means that you can place a second breakpoint after the first one is hit.
  * G*addr* -- Go to address *addr*.
 Starts executing the user code until a breakpoint is hit.
 If *addr* is not specified, the execution will continue from the current user PC value.